dao-to-earth/deal-test-env/README.md

 ```

 ### Want to gain a better understanding of a token swap deal lifecycle?
-Run the test suite which takes you through every step
+The test suite will take you through every step

 ```shell
 npx hardhat test